stfc-sciml/e2e/README.md

 # 1. Synopsis

-This repository provides the code, documentation and results of the End-2-End benchmarking project.
+This repository provides the code, documentation and results of the End-to-End (e2e) benchmarking project.

 # 2. Benchmarks